-Massey University-A very good understanding of science is required so a recommended Level 3 NCEA course including Chemistry, Biology, Physics and at least one of the Mathematics subjects.
+Massey University-A very good understanding of science is required so a Level 3 NCEA course including Chemistry and Biology and at least one of the mathematics subjects.
+Physics to at least Level 2 is recommended.
 Strong written and oral English skills are also important.
 There is open entry (i.e., the minimum University entrance qualification is required) to enrol in Semester 1, but selection into Semester 2 is based on grades in the compulsory Semester 1 papers and an aptitude test.